• Skip to primary navigation

 Created by Dee Dine

-An easy homemade marzipan recipe, also called almond paste, full of sweet flavor and made with 2 main ingredients in 2 minutes!
-A German recipe egg-free, vegan, gluten-free.
+This is the best homemade marzipan recipe, also called almond paste.
+It’s soft, sweet, full of almond flavor, and made with just 2 ingredients in 2 minutes!
+It’s better than store-bought and is dairy-free, vegan, and egg-free.

 Course Dessert